chrisparker/JekyllTest/readme.md

 ### Building on linux

-Open build.bat and perform equivalent linux-y things.
+Looks at the text in build.bat and perform equivalent linux-y commands in a shell of your choice.